fernandezvara/maptree/readme.md

 ```

-This is the json formatted output: (this can be walked on your javascript applications easily, as example)
+This is the JSON formatted output:

+(this can be easily walked on your javascript applications, as example)

 ```
 {
   "items": {